Giving back to the earth

 Our key areas include:

 - Increasing waste recycling rates

 Operating an effective environmental management system

 Our environmental management system allows us to reliably calculate our carbon footprint, and set targets for future emissions.
 Each year we strive to improve our data collection and increase our coverage of scope 3 emissions.

-We made the Carbon Disclosure Project B-list which recognises our actions to mitigate climate change
+We were awarded a B rating by the Carbon Disclosure Project which recognises our actions to mitigate climate change

 Group carbon emissions reduction in the past year